Javonn-Alleyne/ROADprogram_Resources/Push Pull work Flow.md

 - git checkout JAbranch - to switch to my branch

-Copy and paste link that was generated and press “enter”

-Go to GitHub in your copy of the repository
+Copy - git push --set-upstream origin "new branch name"

-Create pull request
+Create pull request on the new branch to sync the branches

-Go back to main branch update it with sync

 Go to local console
 - git branch - to see all branches